catliaw/lob_legislator/README.md

     pip install -r requirements.txt
     ```

-4. Then set your Google API and Lob keys as an environment variable locally:
+4. Then set your Google API and Lob (Test) API keys as an environment variable locally:

     ```
     export GOOGLE_CIVIC_KEY='your_Google_API_key'